eclipse/repairnator/doc/usage/jars.md

   [--notifyto notifyto1,notifyto2,...,notifytoN ]
         Specify email addresses to notify

-  (-n|--name) <imageName>
-        Specify the docker image name to use.

   [--skipDelete]
         Skip the deletion of docker container.

   [--createOutputDir]
         Create a specific directory for output.

-  (-l|--logDirectory) <logDirectory>
-        Specify where to put logs and serialized files created by docker machines.

   [(-t|--threads) <threads>]
         Specify the number of threads to run in parallel (default: 2)